uljad/SoRoLEX/README.md

 These are some of the tools used on *Towards Reinforcement Learning Controllers for Soft Robots Using Learned Environments*, IEEE Robosoft 2024.

-<em>SoRoLEX</em> is a framework for learning soft robot controllers using reinforcement learning with learned environments.
+<em>SoRoLEX</em> is a framework for training and testing soft robot controllers using reinforcement learning with learned environments.
 Our implementation is fully built in <a href="https://github.com/google/jax">JAX</a>.

 [**Setup**](#setup) | [**Usage**](#usage) | [**Citation**](#citation)